 Most lenses, including this one, are slightly sharper when not used at their widest aperture.
 It can vary from lens to lens, but generally it will be sharper two stops down, so around F2.5 to F2.8 for this lens, but test your own to see what you think.

 BONUS TIP) IT'S NOT THE GEAR THAT MATTERS, ITS THE PERSON HOLDING IT

 The most important thing to remember is that you can take stunning images with your 50mm F1.8, you just need to learn how to use it!
 Learning about light and how to expose correctly for it will have a huge impact on how your final images turn out - regardless of which lens or camera they were taken with.
 Spend some time learning about exposure, light and composition too, so you can create images with that WOW factor.

-You can get started for free, right now, with FREE seven day email course - over 3000 people have already taken this course, and I’ve had so many emails thanking me because it moved them forward more in one week than some PAID courses they had taken, so you want to make sure you sign up for this one!
+You can get started for free, right now, with FREE Beginners Photography course - nearly 10,000 people have already taken this course, and I’ve had so many emails thanking me because it moved them forward more in one week than some PAID courses they had taken, so you want to make sure you sign up for this one!